DanRQA/DanRQA/README.md

 - 🔭 I’m currently working on finising the online course https://www.udemy.com/course/cypress-web-automation-testing-from-zero-to-hero/
 - 🌱 I’m currently learning Cypress.io and JavaScript
 - 👯 I’m looking to collaborate on any topics related to automation testing using Cypress
-- 🤔 I’m looking for help with to transition into a QA Role
+- 🤔 I’m looking for any tips that can help me transition into a QA Role